mhbuehler/GenAIExamples/MultimodalQnA/docker_compose/intel/hpu/gaudi/README.md

 export UI_PORT=5173
 export UI_TIMEOUT=200
 ```

-Note: Please replace with `host_ip` with you external IP address, do not use localhost.

 > Note: The `MAX_IMAGES` environment variable is used to specify the maximum number of images that will be sent from the LVM service to the LLaVA server.
 > If an image list longer than `MAX_IMAGES` is sent to the LVM server, a shortened image list will be sent to the LLaVA service.
 If the image list